matbloch/coding_quickstarter/C++/smart_pointers.md

 ## shared_ptr

+- Reference counted
-Release ownership of object as soon as:
+- Release ownership of object as soon as:
   - they destroy themselves
   - their value changes
   - if two shared_ptrs are created from same raw pointer, **both will be owning**, causing potential problems

 ### Initialization